 As one more point, remember that there is no sitewide exit rate.
-That’s because the sitewide exit rate is 100%; everybody exits a website eventually but not everybody who visits will bounce away from a website.
+That’s because the sitewide exit rate is 100%; everybody exits a website eventually.
+However, not everybody who visits the website will bounce.

 What is a Good Bounce Rate?

 The short answer is a good bounce rate is one that decreases over time.
 A decreasing bounce rate means that the changes you are making to your website are helping more people find ways to interact with your website.
 This is especially true when considering the sitewide bounce rate.

 A good bounce rate at the page level will vary depending on the type of page in question.
 A blog post designed to answer questions quickly may have a very high bounce rate since people do not need to interact beyond the single pageview to answer their questions.
 A high-bounce could be a good bounce rate.
 Alternatively, you’d want a considerably lower bounce rate for a product page located on an ecommerce website.
 After all, people can’t buy a product if they are bouncing away from the page about that product.